marcop135/bullframe.css/README.md

 * Opera Mini *

-* Responsive tabular data CSS-only tecnique not working in Opera 10-11, Opera Mobile (Presto) and Opera Mini due to overflow bug.
+** * Responsive tabular data CSS-only tecnique not working in Opera 10-11, Opera Mobile (Presto) and Opera Mini due to overflow bug**.
 When the viewport is too narrow, content that overflows is hidden.
 [Get more info](http://barrow.io/overflow-scrolling "overflow scrolling").

 ## Contributors